devcoditor/EditorX/README.md

 ## Loading the API

 The hosting app must include the Bramble IFrame API (i.e., `dist/bramble.js`).
-Note: in development you can use `src/hosted.html`, which does this).
+Note: in development you can use `src/hosted.html`, which does this.
 This script can either be used as an AMD module, or as a browser global:

 ```html